kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

   some of their own.
 This was presented to the Node Lifecycle WG ([recording](https://www.youtube.com/watch?v=Yn7Dp57VQD4&list=PL69nYSiGNLP3yd1ztIDecigN44mo6Nx_D)).
 - Datadog has also expressed interest in using the EvictionRequest API.
 Their in-house solution supports pre-activities which allow users to run custom code before drain/eviction.
-This concept is analogous to the EvictionRequest's interceptors.
+This concept is analogous to the EvictionRequest's responders.
 This was presented to the Node Lifecycle WG ([recording](https://www.youtube.com/watch?v=7S1GpAstzSI&list=PL69nYSiGNLP3yd1ztIDecigN44mo6Nx_D)).